xma711/notebook/linux/linux_distros/ubuntu/install_ubuntu/README.md

-Install ubuntu 16.04 alongside windows 10
+Install Ubuntu 16.04 alongside windows 10
 ------------------------------------------

 Firstly, need to disable fastboot.

-Also it is good to create a partition from the windows os.
+Also it is good to create a partition from the windows OS.

 Then, check if windows 10 is boot using bios (legacy) or efi.
 From the start up setting, i can set the startup to both, bios-only or efi-only.
 From here i can check if windows is in legacy mode or efi.

-If windows uses legacy mode, then set the startup option to bios-only, so that ubuntu won't be booted using efi (by default it is efi).
+If windows uses legacy mode, then set the startup option to bios-only, so that Ubuntu won't be booted using efi (by default it is efi).

-Without doing this, later during installing ubuntu, it may not be able to see the windows os.
+Without doing this, later during installing Ubuntu, it may not be able to see the windows OS.

 Seems 16.04 is able to deal with this situation than 18.04.
 When installing with 16.04, it will say that the installation start with EFI, which may not detect legacy-mode OS.
-Just click 'Go Back' and install the ubuntu in the free space created (or repartition).
+Just click 'Go Back' and install the Ubuntu in the free space created (or repartition).
 (mount the partition or free space in the /)

-install ubuntu 15.10 alongside Windows 10 (obsolete)
+install Ubuntu 15.10 alongside Windows 10 (obsolete)
 -----------------------------------------

 Read these references first before doing anything: